uts-magic-lab/gulp-google-drive/README.md

 # Gulp-Google-Drive

-Gulp module to load all files from a Google Drive folder.
+Gulp module to load all files from a Google Drive folder and emit them in a Vinyl stream.

 ### Usage